NetizenCorp/GVM-Docker/README.md

 ## Architecture

-The key points to take away from the diagram below, is the way our setup establishes connection with the remote sensor, and the available ports on the GMV-Docker container.
-You can still use any add on tools you've used in the past with OpenVAS on 9390.
-One of the latest/best upgrades allows you connect directly to postgres using your favorite database tool.
+The key points to take away from the diagram below are the way our setup establishes a connection with the remote scanner and the available ports on the GMV-Docker container.
+You can still use any add-on tools you've used in the past with OpenVAS on 9390.
+One of the latest/best upgrades allows you to connect directly to Postgres using your favorite database tool.

 ![GVM Container Architecture](https://greenbone.github.io/docs/latest/_images/greenbone-community-22.4-architecture.png)